 Did you know that 3,163 ingredients hide behind the word “fragrance.”?!
 This is a term that the cosmetics, personal care, cleaning and candle industries use on their labels that discloses only that there are unnamed harmful chemicals in the product.
 When you read “fragrance” on a label, read it as hidden harmful chemicals that affect your health.

 How do companies get away with it?
 There is a major loophole in the FDA’s federal law that states fragrances are a “trade secret” and the ingredients do not need to be listed, so their formula cannot be easily replicated.
 Companies that manufacture personal care products are required by law to list the ingredients they use, but fragrances are exempt!

-Here are some of the most common toxins found in fragrances include the following:
+Here are some of the most common toxins found in fragrances:

-Parabens: These are synthetic preservative known to interfere with hormone production and release.
+Parabens: These are synthetic preservatives known to interfere with hormone production and release.

-Phthalates: They used to make fragrances last longer.
-This carcinogen has even been banned in many countries (EU, Japan, South Kores, Canada, China).
+Phthalates: They are used to make fragrances last longer.
+This carcinogen has even been banned in many countries (EU, Japan, South Korea, Canada, China).
 It is a potent hormone disruptor and has been linked to a lower IQ in children whose mothers were exposed to phthalates during pregnancy.
-It is also considered an “Obesogen,” which means it can cause you to gain weight, regardless of what you eat or your activity level.
+It is also considered an “obesogen,” which means it can cause you to gain weight, regardless of what you eat or your activity level.

 Synthetic Musks: Linked to hormone disruption and thought to accumulate in breast milk, body fat, umbilical cord blood and the environment.
 Some artificial musks have even been linked to cancer.

 So what can you do to avoid fragrance?
 READ ALL LABELS CAREFULLY!!